sora91s/mongo/src/mongo/db/catalog/README.md

       for the collection and each index, data throttling (for background validation), and general information about the collection.
     + [IndexConsistency](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/index_consistency.h)
-      descendents keep track of the number of keys detected in the record store and indexes.
+      keeps track of the number of keys detected in the record store and indexes.
 Detects when there are index inconsistencies and maintains the information about the inconsistencies for reporting.
     + [ValidateAdaptor](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/validate_adaptor.h)
       used to traverse the record store and indexes.
-Validates that the records seen are valid `BSON` conformant to most [BSON specifications](https://bsonspec.org/spec.html).
-In `full` and `checkBSONConformant` validation modes, all `BSON` checks, including the time-consuming ones, will be enabled.
+Validates that the records seen are valid `BSON` and not corrupted.
 * If a `full` validation was requested, we run the storage engines validation hooks at this point to allow a more thorough check to be performed.
 * Validates the [collection’s in-memory](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/collection.h)